TacBuild/tac-sdk/docs/sdks/simulator.md

 #### **Purpose**

-Simulates a single cross-chain transaction and provides fee estimation and execution info.
-This method uses the sender abstraction to provide transaction context such as wallet state.
+Simulates a single cross-chain transaction and provides TVM fees and simulation info.
+This method performs TAC-side simulation to estimate gas costs, validate transaction logic, and calculate the required fees including protocol fees, executor fees, and gas limits.
+The sender abstraction is used to provide transaction context such as wallet state.

 #### **Parameters**